muhyousri/eksa-env/README.md

 NOT FOR Production

-Getting an enviroment ready to procees with : https://anywhere.eks.amazonaws.com/docs/getting-started/local-environment/
+Getting an enviroment ready to proceed with : https://anywhere.eks.amazonaws.com/docs/getting-started/local-environment/